-R04 Unequipped Plus - The equipment permitted for the Unequipped class (R05) is allowed plus factory built-in computers that display average speed.
-R05 Unequipped - The only rally aids permitted within the rally automobile will be simple time pieces including stop watches, pens/pencils, paper, clipboard or any device for holding the route instructions, and the original equipment speedometer/odometer, trip odometer in its original location in the automobile.
+R05 Unequipped Plus One - The equipment permitted for the Unequipped class (R06) is allowed plus factory built-in computers that display average speed.
+Also only vehicles from model year 2011 to current model year are permitted in this class.

+R06 Unequipped - The only rally aids permitted within the rally automobile will be simple time pieces including stop watches, pens/pencils, paper, clipboard or any device for holding the route instructions, and the original equipment speedometer/odometer, trip odometer in its original location in the automobile.
 (Prepared tables of any kind are not allowed in the unequipped class.)
 Navigational/GPS systems are allowed in this class.
+Only vehicles from model year 1998 and older are permitted in this class.